ESMValGroup/ESMValTool_Tutorial/_episodes/03-configuration.md

 All configuration files are [YAML files](https://yaml.org/spec/1.2/spec.html).

-To customize your configuration vie YAML files, you can copy one of the existing files.
+To customize your configuration via YAML files, you can copy one of the existing files.
 For example, to copy the file containing the default values for many options, run

 ~~~bash